-- The handling and supply of 1080 powder or concentrated solution and preparation of baits can only be conducted by authorised and properly trained persons under the laws of each state, territory, or local government, subject to an authorised officer (AO) risk assessment and an assessment by the bait user of the risks of baiting to non-target species. - 1080 baiting must only be conducted after a risk assessment. - Baiting with 1080 should only be used in a strategic manner as part of a coordinated program designed to achieve sustained effective control. - 1080 baiting of feral pigs is considered a relatively inexpensive and effective method of reducing medium-high density pig populations. - Poisoning is primarily used as an initial control method whilst other methods such as trapping, ground shooting and exclusion are used as follow-up techniques to keep pig numbers at a low level. - Baiting with 1080 must not be used in areas where there is an unacceptably high risk to humans and companion animals, such as urban/residential environments. - 1080 use is restricted in areas where there is a high risk of poisoning domestic stock and wildlife. - The best time to conduct a poisoning program is when surface water is scarce, and pastures have dried off.
+- The handling and supply of PIGOUT® baits can only be conducted by authorised and properly trained persons under the laws of each state, territory, or local government, subject to an authorised officer (AO) risk assessment and an assessment by the bait user of the risks of baiting to non-target species. - Poisoning with 1080 should only be used in a strategic manner as part of a coordinated program designed to achieve sustained effective control. - 1080 baiting of feral pigs is considered a relatively inexpensive and effective method of reducing high pig populations. - PIGOUT® is registered for use in all states and territories in Australia. - Poisoning is primarily used as an initial control method whilst other methods such as trapping, ground shooting and exclusion are used as follow-up techniques to keep pig numbers at a low level.

+- Baiting with PIGOUT® must not be used in areas where there is an unacceptably high risk to humans and companion animals, such as urban/residential environments. - Use of PIGOUT® is restricted in areas where there is a high risk of poisoning domestic stock and wildlife. - The best time to conduct a poisoning program is when surface water is scarce, and pastures have dried off.
 At this time pigs will be concentrated near permanent water points and are more likely to eat bait due to hunger.
-It can be difficult to get feral pigs to take or find bait when there is abundant green feed.
+It can be difficult to get feral pigs to take or find bait when there is abundant alternative food available.
 To achieve maximum population reductions, it is also recommended that broad scale control programs be conducted prior to breeding, which usually peaks between May and October.
-In south-eastern Australia, late autumn is usually the most effective period for baiting pigs. - Baiting of feral pigs with 1080 can only be carried out under conditions set down by the Australian Pesticides & Veterinary Medicines Authority (APVMA) under

-Commonwealth legislation (Agricultural and Veterinary Chemicals Code Act 1994).

-- 1080 is a restricted chemical product (under Regulation 45 of the Agricultural and Veterinary Chemicals Code Regulations 1995) and is listed as a Schedule 7 - Dangerous Poison under the Standard for the Uniform Scheduling of Medicines and Poisons (SUSMP).
-These listings require special precautions in the manufacture, handling, storage and use of 1080, along with specific regulations regarding labelling or availability. - 1080 must be used in accordance with relevant legislation and regulations of each state and territory.
+In south-eastern Australia, summer or autumn is usually the most effective period for baiting pigs. - Baiting of feral pigs with PIGOUT® can only be carried out under label conditions issued by the Australian Pesticides & Veterinary Medicines Authority (APVMA) under Commonwealth legislation (Agricultural and Veterinary Chemicals Code Act 1994). - 1080 is a restricted chemical product (under Regulation 45 of the Agricultural and Veterinary Chemicals Code Regulations 1995) and is listed as a Schedule 7 - Dangerous Poison under the Standard for the Uniform Scheduling of Medicines and Poisons (SUSMP).
+These listings require special precautions in the manufacture, handling, storage and use of 1080, along with specific regulations regarding labelling or availability.